zeroc-ice/ice-demos/matlab/IceDiscovery/hello/README.md

 Client.main()
 ```

-The client use IceDiscovery to enable the location of the
-Ice hello object.
-See the `config.client` file for
+The client uses IceDiscovery to locate the Ice hello object.
+See the
-details on the IceDiscovery configuration.
+`config.client` file for details on the IceDiscovery configuration.